-Federal Stafford Loans are low interest loans available through the Department of Education.
-There are two different types of Stafford Loans, Subsidized Stafford Loans and Unsubsidized Stafford Loans.
-First year students can borrow up to $3500, sophomores may borrow up to $4500 and Junior and Seniors may borrow up to $5500 in the Stafford Loan program.
-Students need to qualify for the Subsidized Stafford Loan by filing the FAFSA.
-All students, regardless of need, or grade level, may borrow up to an additional $2000 in the Unsubsidized Stafford Loan program.
+Federal Direct Loans are low interest loans available through the Department of Education.
+There are two different types of direct Loans, Subsidized Loans and Unsubsidized Loans.
+First year students can borrow up to $3500, sophomores may borrow up to $4500 and Junior and Seniors may borrow up to $5500 in the Direct Loan program.
+All students, regardless of need, or grade level, may borrow up to an additional $2000 in the Unsubsidized Loan program.

-Information you should know about your William D. Ford Direct Stafford Loan
+Information you should know about your William D. Ford Direct Loan

-There is a 1.072% origination fee associated with the Federal Direct Stafford Loan.
+There is a 1.073% origination fee associated with the Federal Direct Loan.
 This fee is taken out of the loan proceeds that are sent to the college.